antaldaniel/reprex/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 35
+weight: 60

-title: Recent News
+title: Recent Posts
-subtitle: For more posts, visit our blog  [Data&Lyrics](https://dataandlyrics.com/)
+subtitle:

 content:
-  # Page type to display.
-E.g. post, talk, publication...
-  page_type: post
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 5
   # Filter on criteria
   filters:
-    author: ""
-    category: ""
+    folders:
+      - post
-    tag: ""
+    tag: ''
+    category: ''
+    publication_type: ''
+    author: ''
     exclude_featured: false
     exclude_future: false
     exclude_past: false
-    publication_type: ""
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.